With his family killed by a demon, Tanjiro will do anything to save his little sister, even if she is now no longer human!

 Who was your favourite character?

-In reality, there was only three possible characters to choose from at this stage – Tanjiro, Nezuko, and the demon slayer.
-I’d call it a tie between Tanjiro and Nezuko at the moment, although I feel like I’ll end up leaning towards Nezuko as the series goes on, especially if they find a way to harness her
+In reality, there were only three possible characters to choose from at this stage – Tanjiro, Nezuko, and the demon slayer.
+I’d call it a tie between Tanjiro and Nezuko at the moment, although I feel like I’ll end up leaning towards Nezuko as the series goes on, especially if they find a way to harness her newfound strength.

 Who was your least favourite character?